cdktf/cdktf-provider-snowflake/docs/provider.java.md

 The timeout in seconds for the client to complete the authentication.

-Default is 900 seconds.
 Can also be sourced from the `SNOWFLAKE_CLIENT_TIMEOUT` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#client_timeout SnowflakeProvider#client_timeout}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#client_timeout SnowflakeProvider#client_timeout}

+---

+##### `disableConsoleLogin`<sup>Optional</sup> <a name="disableConsoleLogin" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.disableConsoleLogin"></a>

+- *Type:* java.lang.String

+Indicates whether console login should be disabled in the driver.
+Can also be sourced from the `SNOWFLAKE_DISABLE_CONSOLE_LOGIN` environment variable.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#disable_console_login SnowflakeProvider#disable_console_login}

 ---